-The WDB oversees the County's integrated service delivery approach, the AJCCN, of which EPG, MD Labor, DSS DORS, PGCC and several other AJCCN member operating workforce development, and workforce development related programs, that drive our local workforce system.
-Under the guidance of the WDB, Eckerd serves as the OSO for the Prince George's County Comprehensive American Job Center, American Job Center Largo.
+The WDB oversees the County's integrated service delivery approach, the AJCCN.
+Under the guidance of the WDB, Eckerd serves as the OSO for the Prince George's County Comprehensive American Job Centers.
 As the WDB advances its service delivery model, integrates WIOA, and integrates additional workforce programming, the WDB anticipates increased center traffic and improved opportunities for access.

 Through our competitively procured WIOA out-of-school youth (OSY) structure, the County secures program models that support youth achievement in long-term academic and employment goals.
 Our youth programs and collective investments have yielded success in literacy, credentialing, entry into post-secondary education and employment.
-With the MD Labor receiving a waiver for local workforce development boards to increase spending for in-school youth (ISY), the WDB will be discussing the relaunch of EPG's ISY programming in PY21/FY22, and beyond.
 OSY services were prioritized with the enactment of WIOA in 2014, which included WIOA's requirement that a minimum of 75% of local area WIOA Title I funds be spent on OSY.